flatironinstitute/sciware/20_Documentation/main.md

   - fancy name: "API" = application programming interface

 - Equally useful: "narrative" docs (free-form)
-  - motivation: what does tool do?
+  - motivation: what does this tool do?
-  - why better than tools X, Y? (eg: it's 100x faster...)
+  - why better than tools X, Y? (eg: it's 10x faster...)
   - install instructions, examples, tutorials, pretty figures, bugs
   - how to run a "hello world" example, test your install (often in `README.md`: the first thing web user sees on GitHub)
-  - or more extensive: PDF manual, wiki, own website, design choices...
+  - or more extensive: PDF manual, wiki, website...

 ## Who is your audience?